JohnTarvis/DOCS/pulsetense/PROJECT_NOTES.md

 - `gallery_v2` creation was validated in the live database: 30 `subjects`, 32 `sets`, 61 canonical `tags`, 99 `subject_tags`, 10 `set_tags`, 2 `users`, and an empty `images` table ready for backfill.
 - The updated `/api/db` route was smoke-tested locally against a stubbed DB layer and then against the live database with `DATABASE_URL` set for the local process.
 - The live-db smoke test returned `200` for `/db?compare=1` and `200` for `/db?schema=gallery_v2`, with counts matching the expected split: `public` has 62 tags, while `gallery_v2` has 61 canonical tags and 0 images.
+- The new admin Test Page comparison was browser-validated locally against the live API through a Vite proxy target.
+In one sampled run, both schemas reported 32 sets and 891 generated images, and both metadata requests completed in 363 ms.
+- That same sampled run showed image timing dominated by asset variance rather than schema selection: original-schema previews that completed landed around 1052 to 1061 ms with full images around 4260 to 4580 ms, while `gallery_v2` preview timings ranged from 1057 to 4014 ms and full-image timings ranged from 1770 to 7749 ms.
 - Focused regression coverage was added for auth state, edit helpers, tag filtering, and thumbnail-first modal loading.
 - The gallery Jest harness was updated so the focused gallery tests run cleanly.
 - Full Jest passed during the recent tagging work.
-- Production build passed during the recent auth, edit-surface, tagging, modal-loading, and banner work.
+- Production build passed during the recent auth, edit-surface, tagging, modal-loading, banner, and schema-test-page work.
 - The updated top banner was browser-verified locally against mocked `/api/health` and `/api/db` responses because the local backend health gate was unavailable.
 - Repo-wide lint still has unrelated pre-existing failures outside the recent auth/edit/tagging changes.
 - The backend repository still lacks a runnable local `jest` binary, so the committed thumbnail endpoint regression test cannot yet run through `npm test`.